MozillaFoundation/foundation.mozilla.org/README.md

 ### Using a copy of the production database for critical testing

-Some development work requires testing changes against "whatever the current production database looks like", which requires having postgresql installed locallaly (`brew install postgresql` on mac; download and run the official installer for windowsl; if you use linux/unix, you know how to install things for your favourite flavour, so just do that for postgresql).
+Some development work requires testing changes against "whatever the current production database looks like", which requires having postgresql installed locally (`brew install postgresql` on mac; download and run the official installer for windowsl; if you use linux/unix, you know how to install things for your favourite flavour, so just do that for postgresql).

 The steps involved in cloning the production database for local use are as follows:

 1) grab a copy of the production database by running `pg_dump DATABASE_URL > foundation.psql` on the commandline.
 In this, `DATABASE_URL` is a placeholder, and you will want to replace it with the value found for the `DATABASE_URL` environment variable that is used on heroku, for the production instance.

-This will take a little while, but once the operations  finishes, open `foundation.psql` in your favourite text/code editor and take note of who the owner is by looking for the following statements:
+This will take a little while, but once the operation  finishes, open `foundation.psql` in your favourite text/code editor and take note of who the owner is by looking for the following statements:

 ```
 SET search_path = public, pg_catalog;